OMIndependent/quswan/src/index.md

 ---
-layouts: home.pug
+layout: home.pug
 title: "Ocampo's Moon"
 permalink: false
 ---

 The official website for me, the still Socially Aware Magic Swordsman!

 This website contains my playthroughs, trivia, and other stuff that I find interesting enough to post here.

 I have a [tumblr][tumblr], and a [Wordpress][wordpress] blog.
 You can also find me on [IntenseDebate][intensedebate]!

 Website still under construction.